-Possible side effects of platinum coordination complexes include:
+Possible side effects of these medications include:

 Life-threatening allergic reactionsKidney damageHearing lossBone marrow damageLiver damageNerve damageBlood vessel damage

-Possible side effects of epipodophyllotoxin include:
+Possible side effects of this medication include:

 Severe bone marrow damageSevere allergic reactionsNauseaVomitingHair lossHeart muscle injury

-Possible side effects of cyclophosphamide include:
+Possible side effects of Cyclophosphamide include:

 Cough or hoarsenessFever or chillsLower back or side painMissed menstrual periodsPainful or difficult urinationDarkening of skin and fingernailsLoss of appetiteNausea or vomitingSterility in menBone marrow damage and risk of leukemias

-Possible side effects of doxorubicin include:
+Possible side effects of Doxorubicin include:

 Sores in mouth and on lipsFast or irregular heartbeatDamage to the heart musclePain at place of injectionShortness of breathSwelling of feet and lower legs

-Topotecan is used in combination treatments for very advanced, resistent, or recurrent cancer.
+Topotecan is used in combination treatments for very advanced, resistant, or recurrent cancer.
 Topotecan inhibits an enzyme topoisomerase I, causing DNA damage to tumor cells.
 It is commonly given intravenously daily for five days every three weeks.

-Possible side effects of topotecan include:
+Possible side effects of Topotecan include:

 Abdominal pain, diarrhea, nausea, vomiting, constipationHair loss, rash, mouth soresWeakness and headacheCough and trouble breathingFatigue, fever, painBone marrow damage

-Docetaxel is similar to paclitaxel and is a semisynthetic compound derived from yew plants.
+Docetaxel is similar to Paclitaxel and is a semisynthetic compound derived from yew plants.
 It is commonly given intravenously every three weeks, often with corticosteroids to prevent problems with sensitivity to the medication.

-Possible side effects of docetaxel include:
+Possible side effects of Docetaxel include: